ymichel/Geolocation-Plugin/readme.txt

 Visitors see a short description of the address either before, after, or at a custom location within the post.
 Hovering over the address reveals a map that displays the post's exact location.

+Since Google changed their policy in term of maps usage, one needs to have a Goole Maps API key to use this plugin.

 == Installation ==

 1. Upload the `geolocation` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Insert the Google Maps API key on the Settings > Geolocatiojn page.
-3. Modify the display settings as needed on the Settings > Geolocation page.
+4. Modify the display settings as needed on the Settings > Geolocation page.

 == Screenshots ==